Geeks in Phoenix

 Multiple-drive (SSD + HDD)

 This is the optimal setup.
-Everything under a single-drive scenario applies here.
-Windows and program files need to be on the SSD.
+Everything applicable to a single-drive scenario also applies here.
+Windows and program files should be stored on the SSD.
 Almost anything else that Windows doesn't require for regular operation can go over to the HDD.

 Move the virtual memory/pagefile.

-Instead of turning it off, move it to the HDD (see link above).
+Instead of turning it off, move it to the HDD (see the link above).

 Move personal files to HDD.

-Your documents, photos, and music can take up a large amount of space on your drive.
-Get them off of the SSD and over to the HDD.
+Your documents, photos, and music can occupy a significant amount of space on your drive.
+Get them off the SSD and over to the HDD.

 Modifying the default locations of user files and library properties in Windows 7

-There are plenty of other tweaks you can do, like moving the location of your browser cache and temp folders to the HDD.
-You can find all of that information and more with a quick search on Google.
+There are several other tweaks you can make, such as relocating your browser cache and temporary folders to the HDD.
+You can find all that information and more with a quick Google search.

 Free computer diagnostics